 Gun making history abounds with important patents and groundbreaking features but here is the gun which convinced the British public that breechloaders were commercially viable.

-It came to light while preparing Atkin, Grant and Lang for the Midland Game Fair in September.
+It came to light a few years ago,while preparing Atkin, Grant and Lang for the Midland Game Fair in September.
 I asked what we had that was 'almost ready' and while gunroom manager, Carl, poked around in the safe, showing me various guns in varying states of readiness, I noted a grubby old hammer gun pass through his hands; "Stop!
 What's that?"

 Held in mid air was a very early looking pin-fire conversion; I could see immediately that it was originally a pin-fire from the thin fences; a quick inspection of the barrels confirmed it - there were the dovetailed pin holes on the tops.
 Unlike a lot of conversions, this one had been fitted with very nicely shaped and engraved hammers.